 On Amazon, it’s the sellers’ responsibility to make sure that their products are sold legally and with the property rights owner’s authorization.
 Failure to do so can result in an Amazon suspension.
 But what exactly does all that mean?
-If Amazon jargon is new to you, then let’s do a quick review of intellectual property right infringements.
+If Amazon jargon is new to you, then let’s do a quick review of A collection of ideas, concepts, … More right infringements.

 Intellectual Property Rights.
 What Are They?